 • Featured snippets.
 A featured snippet is a special placement in search rankings.
 Examples include FAQs, recipe cards, or YouTube videos.

-screenshot of google search result to show seo for writers and publishers
+screenshot of google search result with seo title and meta description highlighted

 When writing blog posts, ensure that you have these components set up correctly in your publishing settings.
 This will make your post more attractive to users who are considering different search results.